Bicycle Accident Lawyer Vero Beach, FL

 3. Driving Under the Influence

 You take a verified risk if you get behind the wheel after drinking alcohol or doing drugs.
 Because your judgment and coordination are impaired, you can’t make the right decisions while driving.
 You increase the likelihood of losing control of your vehicle, and you become a danger to yourself and others.
 Bicyclists are also at the mercy of drivers who are under the influence.
-Call Tuttle Law immediately if an impaired driver caused your bicycle accident.
+Call Tuttle Larsen, P.A. immediately if an impaired driver caused your bicycle accident.

 4. Weaving and Unsafe Lane Changes